Diving work

 After a dive takes place, there are certain records you must keep for legal reasons.
 These records must be kept for the minimum following duration:

-- Dive plan -for the duration of the work, or for two years if a notifiable incident occurs
+- Dive plan - for the duration of the work, or for 2 years if a notifiable incident occurs.

 All these records must be made available to us and any worker upon request.